-- Be proactive advocates for, and supporters of, diversity and inclusion in science.
+- Be proactive advocates for, and supporters of, diversity, equity, and inclusion in science.

 The Jornada Basin LTER is hosted by an Equal Opportunity Educational Institution/Equal Opportunity Employer (NMSU) and strongly values diversity and equity among our investigators, postdocs, students, technicians, and collaborators.
 Beyond diversity, the Jornada Basin LTER is convinced of the moral and academic value of justice, equity, and inclusion.
 We are therefore committed to providing an inclusive and safe work and learning environment for persons of any age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, serious medical condition, sex (including pregnancy), sexual orientation, spousal affiliation or protected veteran status.
 Beyond passively supporting these ideals, we have adopted a proactive stance towards achieving diverse and equitable outcomes by:

 - assessing our program’s diversity and inclusion and reporting progress on an annual basis

 - allocating resources to meet desired diversity, equity, and inclusion outcomes

 - using outreach, mentoring, paid fellowships, and other initiatives to support the participation of under-represented and disadvantaged groups in science

 - creating open opportunities for training and discussion on subjects impacting the diversity, equity, and inclusion of the Jornada Basin LTER

 - recruiting scientists, staff, and students from diverse backgrounds to work at and collaborate with the Jornada Basin LTER